xoriors/course-qa/README.md

 > [!IMPORTANT]
 > The main idea of this repo is to give you, at a minimum:
 > - A complete QA manual theoretical course based on `ISTQB Certified Tester Foundation Level, CTFL`
-> - Additional practical examples and tasks
+> - Additional practical examples and assignments
 > - Docs, logistics, a project, and GitHub issues to organize the course interactively
 > - All this Free and Open Source (FOSS)